Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 $ touch func_main.py
 ```

-By default `manager` will put all of the files of our model inside `/model/files/` directory.
+By default ML Lambda will put all of the files of our model inside `/model/files/` directory.
+So, we load our model from there.

 `func_main.py`
 ```python